jsonia/Operating-Systems/lab2/README.md

 # You Spin Me Round Robin

-One line description of this code.
+This code implements the Round Robin Algorithm to schedule processes.

 ## Building

-Explain briefly how to build your program.
+`make` We use make command to build the program

 ## Running

-Show an example run of your program on the given `processes.txt` with whatever quantum length you want.
-Show the output you should expect.
+`./rr processes.txt 5` this command runs the round robin with 5 quantum length The above command should give the following output- `Average waiting time: 5.50`
+`Average response time: 3.25`

 ## Cleaning up

-Explain briefly how to clean up all binary files.
+`make clean` Cleans up all the binary files